What Landlords Should Know About Virginia Security Deposit Laws

 In Virginia, landlords require security deposits as part of the move-in costs.
 The deposit acts like a safety net for landlords against financial ruin a tenant may cause during their tenancy.

-Is there a limit to how much a landlord can charge?
+Is there a limit to how much a landlord can charge for the security deposit?

 How should a landlord store a tenant’s security deposit?